blaenk/wp-recaptcha/readme.txt

 * Fixed a bug in WPMU where wp-admin/user-new.php kept trying to validate the user registration with reCAPTCHA information despite not having shown the reCAPTCHA form, thanks to [Daniel Collis-Puro](http://blogs.law.harvard.edu/ Weblogs at Harvard Law School) for letting me know
 * Added a line break after the reCAPTCHA form to add some padding space between it and the submit button.
 Due to [popular demand](http://www.chriscredendino.com/2009/03/08/adding-space-between-recaptcha-and-the-comment-submit-button-on-wordpress/ Adding space between reCAPTCHA and the comment Submit Button on WordPress)
 * Fixed a validation problem where a style attribute was missing.
 Thanks to [nv1962](http://wordpress.org/support/profile/304093 nv1962's profile)
-= Version 2.9.4 =
+* Public and Private keys are now trimmed since they are usually pasted from the recaptcha site, to avoid any careless errors = Version 2.9.4 =
 * Fixed a bug where the comment would not be saved if the CAPTCHA wasn't entered correctly.
 Thanks to Justin Heideman.
 = Version 2.9.3 =